deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 <!--
 # Chapter 15: URL Routing
-## Defining custom segment variables 391
+## Defining custom segment variables 392
 ### Defining optional URL segments
-#### Figure 15-10. when a URL doesn't contain a value for an optional segment variable
+#### Listing 15-20.
+Checking for an Optional Segment Variable in the HomeController.cs file
 -->

 #### Using custom variables as action method parameters